Destiny 2 best PvP weapons for Crucible, Trials of Osiris, & Iron Banner (Season of the Witch)

 Click to enlarge

-For special weapons in Destiny 2, you'll want to use either Cloudstrike, the Ikelos SMG, Jotunn, or Matador 64 in PvP encounters.
+For Energy weapons in Destiny 2, you'll want to use either Cloudstrike, the Ikelos SMG, Jotunn, or Matador 64 in PvP encounters.
 Keep reading for a rundown on these weapons below and why we think they're the cream of the crop.

 Weapon Source